Randy Orton: Feud with The Undertaker (2005–2006)

 The next night on Raw, Orton faced Batista, who had become World Heavyweight Champion.
 Orton stated on-screen that his match with The Undertaker had aggravated a shoulder injury.
 While sidelined, Orton appeared on Raw and claimed that he was ineligible for the WWE Draft Lottery due to his injury.
-He was informed by WWE Chairman Vince McMahon that he was indeed a candidate for the draft, leaving a possibility of a return to SmackDown!
+He was informed by WWE Chairman Vince McMahon that he was indeed a candidate for the draft, leaving a possibility of a return to SmackDown!.
 Orton returned to WWE programming for SmackDown! on June 16, announcing that he was the second pick in the 2005 draft lottery.
-He rekindled his feud with The Undertaker, defeating him at SummerSlam following a distraction from his father.
-Two months later at No Mercy, Orton and his father Bob Orton defeated The Undertaker in a handicap casket match and after the match, Randy Orton and his father Bob locked the Undertaker in the casket and, in a move similar to Kane at the 1998 Royal Rumble, chopped holes in the top of the casket with an axe, poured gasoline over the casket and set it ablaze, kayfabe killing The Undertaker.
-The following month, Orton replaced the late Eddie Guerrero as a participant in the annual elimination match of Team SmackDown! against Team Raw at Survivor Series, after having lost a qualifying match to Rey Mysterio.
+He rekindled his feud with The Undertaker, defeating him at SummerSlam on August 21 following a distraction from his father.
+Two months later at No Mercy on October 9, Orton and his father Bob Orton defeated The Undertaker in a handicap casket match and after the match, Randy Orton and his father Bob locked the Undertaker in the casket and, in a move similar to Kane at the 1998 Royal Rumble, chopped holes in the top of the casket with an axe, poured gasoline over the casket and set it ablaze, kayfabe killing The Undertaker.
+The following month, Orton replaced Eddie Guerrero as a participant in the annual elimination match of Team SmackDown! against Team Raw at Survivor Series on November 27, after having lost a qualifying match to Rey Mysterio.
 In the match, Orton was the last remaining wrestler in the match for the third straight year, as he pinned Shawn Michaels to get the victory for Team SmackDown!.
 After the match, The Undertaker returned by emerging from a flaming casket and attacked the SmackDown! superstars who came to the ring to celebrate Team SmackDown!'s victory.
 On the SmackDown! episode after Survivor Series, The Undertaker interfered in a match between Rey Mysterio and Big Show after Kane interfered.
 Randy Orton RKO'd the Undertaker, he then struck the Undertaker with a tire iron and set him on the back of the lowrider Mysterio had driven to the ring, he then reversed the lowrider into the SmackDown! set, causing an explosion.
-The feud was finally settled with a Hell in a Cell match at Armageddon.
+The feud was finally settled with a Hell in a Cell match at Armageddon on December 18.
 On the December 16 episode of SmackDown!, The Undertaker entered the ring to deliver a promo while one of his druids appeared to be standing in the ring.
 The Undertaker sustained an RKO from Orton in a surprise attack.
 The druid revealed himself to be Orton's father, who gave Orton The Undertaker's urn, which according to the storyline allowed whoever held it to control The Undertaker.
 The Undertaker, however, beat Orton in the Hell in a Cell match at Armageddon, ending their nine-month-long feud.